 Whether you’ve just dipped your toes into teaching English for test preparation or you’ve been helping test takers for some time now, you can always benefit from taking courses that will help you build or develop skills for teaching English proficiency tests.

-Oluyemisi Adebola Oladejo, a freelance IELTS trainer from Nigeria, took the Micro-credential course in Teaching English IELTS Prep in order to master this subject as an English teacher.
+Oluyemisi Adebola Oladejo, an IELTS trainer from Nigeria, took the Micro-credential course in Teaching English IELTS Exam Prep to master this subject as an English teacher.
 “I have gained a mastery of IELTS prep, and I have been able to help candidates ace the IELTS,” she shared.

 Tip #6: Assign homework to your students

-While you’re putting all the effort into helping your learners get a stellar score on their IELTS or TOEFL test, remember that training for proficiency tests doesn’t only happen in the classroom.
+While you’re putting all the effort into helping your learners get a stellar score on their IELTS, PTE, or TOEFL test, remember that teaching for English test preparation doesn’t only happen in the classroom.

 If you only have the test prep classes a few days a week, you can choose to give students the most time-consuming tasks as homework.
 For instance, you can let them complete the writing section after class hours and have them upload their answers to a shared online document so you can check and grade their work afterward.